madrigal1/RewireNation/README.md

 "Rewire Nation"
-PUt everyhting you want to see on the site in the client folder
+Put everyhting you want to see on the site in the client folder